When performing the helm upgrade for the first time, during Runtime Fabric creation:

 Forward application logs to Anypoint Monitoring:

-Forwards Flex Gateway logs to Anypoint Monitoring.
+Forwards Omni Gateway logs to Anypoint Monitoring.
 When disabled, logs are only available in Runtime Manager.

 -